sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

 [**🛎 Code intelligence data added to Sourcegraph pings**](#code-intelligence-data-added-to-sourcegraph-pings)<br />

 [**🧪 Experimental features**](#experimental-features)<br />
-Smart search field, custom git fetch commands, and importing code from any code host with `src-expose`
+Smart search field in plain text mode, custom git fetch commands, and importing code from any code host with `src-expose`

 [**📝 Changelog**](#changelog)<br />
 Every detail that changed in this release